 Consider a thoughtful approach with your email marketing.
 When email is hastily assembled, it can convey the wrong brand emphasis.

 Even though emails can be customized, they don’t replace the value of human interaction.
 Remember to stay focused on real people—even in virtual communication.

 The unsubscribe button is easy to find

 As easy as email can be, it’s also easy for your leads and customers to unsubscribe.
 When customers get tired of the volume or content of emails, they can easily unsubscribe and disappear.

 As with life, there are two sides to email marketing.
-Considering both the pros and the cons will help your business create a robust email marketing strategy that connects you with people to build brand, trust, relationships, increase sales and establish repeat business.
+Let Keap help you consider both the pros and the cons that will help your business create a robust email marketing strategy that connects you with people to build brand, trust, relationships, increase sales and establish repeat business.